Nesos-ita/nesos-ita.github.io/_posts/2017-10-08-fixing-bricked-pc.md

  - Gif and Jpg decoder, why gif?!?!? i can only imagine how many vulnerabilities it has inside... let's throw "[kiss](https://en.wikipedia.org/wiki/KISS_principle)" philosophy outside the window... what could possibly go wrong?
  - Two efi vars: secure boot=1 enforcesecureboot=1
  - An efi var: reset factory=0
-So my new plan was to **write**  *secure boot=0* or try to set that *reset factory=1* andsee what happens.
+So my new plan was to **write**  *secure boot=0* or try to set that *reset factory=1* and see what happens.
 Some friend suggested "why don't you update the bios?", is not that simple, the downloaded update was 4mb, while the flash dump image is 8mb because it has ME region and other things; Also, it's not clear what you should replace: at left you can see the dump that has the VSS store full of the efi vars like the boot one, at right (the downloaded upgrade) that section is simply missing, there is instead some padding.
 ![](/assets/fixing-bricked-pc/noManualUpgrade.jpg)

 ### Writing the SPI flash bios chip
 #### Fixing the reading problem
-Now we have a big problem, while we can ignore read errors by reading multiple times and keep the most occouring result, we can't do the same while writing because spi flash must be erased before writing and the smallest eresable part is a sector of 4096 bytes in size.
+Now we have a big problem, while we can ignore read errors by reading multiple times and keep the most occurring result, we can't do the same while writing because spi flash must be erased before writing and the smallest erasable part is a sector of 4096 bytes in size.
 On writing we can program it in pages of size 256 bytes.
 We can't hope to write 4096 bytes without an error, we have to find out why it wasn't reading correctly and fix it before continuing.
 I decided to use the oscilloscope to check the waveform.
 Since it's an old analog scope it can only show repetitive signals and the spi communication isn't periodic or repetitive, so i decided to code a small script that kept requesting the device id: